OracularIS/mocaclient/docs/settings.md

 ## Role Based Settings

-Roles define the permissions assigned to individual users in the MOCA Client.
+Roles determine what actions a user can perform within the MOCA Client.
-They control which files a user can edit, whether they can perform unsafe operations, and if certain safeguards (like read-only mode) should apply to them.

-Roles are typically granted by system administrators to match a user’s responsibilities, ensuring that only authorized individuals can perform critical or high-risk operations.
+They are assigned by system administrators to align with user responsibilities, ensuring only authorized users can perform high-risk operations.

 | Role Name                         | Permission / Description                                                                |
 | --------------------------------- | --------------------------------------------------------------------------------------- |